fightbulc/simplon_email/README.md

 This library helps to build emails by utilising [SwiftMailer](https://github.com/swiftmailer/swiftmailer).

 It enables the developer to send an email as plain/html version with automatic image detection/inline injection.
-It is possible to set the plain/html body directly or to via templates in combination with variable injection.
+It enforces template abstraction and offers injection of data.

 ### Setup